felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

 ## 4. Switch the Live Environment to Blue (which contains a fault)

-The blue version of the BookService API contains an exception raising on the BookId = 2 in order to simulate a fault in the codebase.
+The blue version of the BookService API contains an exception raised while loading reviews for the BookId = 2 in order to simulate a fault in the codebase.

 1. Start a new PowerShell session and then proceed to deploy the Blue version of the BookService API, by executing: